redis/redis-doc/topics/cluster-spec.md

 This mechanism is used in order to escalate a `PFAIL` condition to a `FAIL` condition, when the following set of conditions are met:

 * Some node, that we'll call A, has another node B flagged as `PFAIL`.
-* Node A collected, via gossip sections, informations about the state of B from the point of view of the majority of masters in the cluster.
+* Node A collected, via gossip sections, information about the state of B from the point of view of the majority of masters in the cluster.
 * The majority of masters signaled the `PFAIL` or `PFAIL` condition within `NODE_TIMEOUT * FAIL_REPORT_VALIDITY_MULT` time.

 If all the above conditions are true, Node A will: